VincentWu1998/VincentWu1998.github.io/mint_case_study.md

 Before we started to design our feature, we conducted a survey on the local student population through a Google Form that was sent out to popular UCSD Facebook pages.
-We figured a survey would preserve anonymity so people wouldn’t have to associate their financial habits with their identities.
+We figured a survey would preserve anonymity so people would not have to associate their financial habits with their identities.
 Our survey process also allowed us to gain an understanding of not just students, but also teens and young adults with their first jobs.
 <br> <br>